cheminfo/eln-docs/docs/20_samples/10_sample-edition/README.md

 Once you have added all the necessary GHS pictograms, hazard and precautionary statements, you can save the information by clicking on the green `Save data` button.

 :::note Upload spectra
-To upload spectra via drag and drop, use the application specific view.
-Those views are design to automatically handle the conversion into a standard format.
+To upload spectra via drag and drop, use the application-specific view.
+Those views are designed to automatically handle the conversion into a standard format.
 That is, if you want to upload a PXRD attachment to your sample you need to open the PXRD view.
 ![upload spectrum](uploadSpectrum.gif)
 :::